top of page

 Another type of dating coach to avoid is the coach who has a specific ideological agenda.
 If it seems like they're recruiting for their little club, you might like to ask yourself whether they're well placed to respect your individual needs and goals.
 A good coach should challenge and empower you, not shame you or pressure you to conform to ideals that don't feel fair, right or natural.

-A good executive coach should be able to coach any CEO, regardless of which industry they're in.
+A greexecutive coach should be able to coach any CEO, regardless which industry they're in.
 A good dating coach should be able to coach anyone who wants to be better at forming attachments, regardless of which gender they are, their sexual orientation, or relationship goals.

+If you're looking for a coach to help you with dating, it's worth remembering that many qualified coaches might market their expertise under a different niche or title.
 I offer my coaching services to those who are looking for love, but I don't call myself a dating coach.
-Rather, I approach all relationships (including romantic ones) as part of the social wellbeing whole.
+Rather, I approach all relationships (including romantic ones) as part of a holistic view of social wellbeing.
 For some clients, romance might be the main focus, while for others, it's a minor concern, or not a concern at all.
-If you're looking for a coach to help you with dating, it's worth remembering that many qualified coaches might market their expertise under a different niche or title.

 The best advice I can give to those seeking help in this area is to TAKE THINGS SLOWLY.
 Look for coaches who offer free 1:1 consultations or Q&A sessions before you sign up, so that you can ask questions to them directly.
 Don't be too shy to enquire about their qualifications - you are potentially hiring this person, so you're allowed to ask.
 ALWAYS read and understand the coaching agreement.
-If there is no coaching agreement, run!
+If there is no coaching agreement, that could be a red flag.

 Many coaches, including myself, sell their sessions in packages, since a client's progress is made and best measured over time.
 There's not much we can do for you in a single session, and I'd advise potential clients to be wary of any professional offering a quick or instant fix.

-Lastly, remember that coaches are not matchmakers.
+Lastly, remember that coaches are not matchmakers, or vice versa.
 Coaches exist to develop your skills and help you set and reach goals, not to coordinate meetings.
 If you engage a matchmaker, don't expect your matchmaker to double as a dating coach, unless they are well qualified to be one and offering that as part of their service.